MoralisWeb3/docs/docs/04-guides/solana-nft-explorer.md

 Here is the code responsible for it.

-> Only partical code is shown here to keep it clean.
+> Only partial code is shown here to keep it clean.
 Visit `pages/index.jsx` to view the entire code.

 :::info Instruction